expo/expo/docs/pages/versions/v33.0.0/workflow/exploring-managed-workflow.md

 Now we need to create the app in the Google Play Console and upload it through the web interface manually.
 After the first time you have uploaded the app, subsequent uploads can be done with `expo upload:android`.
 [Read more about deploying to app stores](../../distribution/app-stores/).

-### Web and any web host of your choice
+### Building and deploying to the web

-Run `expo build:web` then upload the `web-build` directory to a host of your choice!
+Run `expo build:web` then upload the `web-build` dirctory to any host capable of serving static files.

 <Video file="exploring-managed/buildweb.mp4" spaceAfter />

 ## Update over the air

 Once your app is out for testing or on the stores you probably don’t want to have to repeat the process again to make some small changes.
 In this case, we noticed that we weren’t asking for camera roll permissions before saving the image, so if you tried to save an image before picking one from the camera roll then it wouldn’t work.
 To ship an update, we just need to run `expo publish` again.

 <Video file="exploring-managed/update.mp4" />